How must estate property be valuated for the estate inventory?

 Please note that values determined for purposes of real estate taxes are not the same as the property’s market value.

-You can valuate the estate’s property based on “reference sale information” if houses, other real estate or apartments similar to those belonging to the estate have been sold recently.
+You can valuate the estate’s property based on “reference sale information” if houses, other real estate or apartments similar to those belonging to the estate were sold recently by others.

 However, you can do so only if